 Prepare for a Place to Comfortably Rest

 After a breast reduction, you won’t be able to sleep on your stomach, a sleeping position that many New Jersey women enjoy.
-Instead, you’ll need to sleep on your back with your back propped up with pillows, or in the fetal position.
-Some breast reduction patients prefer to sleep in a recliner, and if you don’t own one, you may consider renting one for the week of recovery.
+Instead, you’ll need to sleep on your back with your back propped up with pillows, or on your side.
+Some breast reduction patients prefer to sleep in a recliner, and if you don’t own one, you may consider renting one for the recovery.
 Think about what sleeping and resting positions will make you most comfortable, and plan accordingly.

 Get Extra Help Around the House

 Even if you’re not a stay at home mom or homemaker, you won’t be able to do many chores as you are recovering from your surgery.
 Make sure you enlist the help of family or friends to do basic chores like cooking, cleaning, and laundry while you are recovering from your surgery.
 Trust us, while it may be awkward to ask for help, you’ll appreciate the extra hands when the time comes.

 If You Smoke, It’s Time to Quit

 Smoking is dangerous if you’re undergoing surgery.
 Smoking can restrict blood vessels, making it harder for Dr. Comizio to perform your breast reduction, as well as complicating your recovery process.
 Dr. Comizio is a nonjudgmental physician.
 If you smoke, be honest with her, and she can help you get enrolled in a smoking cessation program so that you can have the best possible surgical and recovery experience.

 Ask Dr. Comizio

 Dr. Comizio is here to help you, both before, during, and after your New Jersey breast reduction surgery.
-If you have questions about how to prepare for your procedure, make sure to ask her during your consultation so she can review your pre-op instructions with you, or call our office to speak with one of our knowledgeable staff about pre-surgery preparation tips at (973) 775-9248.
+If you have questions about how to prepare for your procedure, make sure to ask her during your consultation so she can review your pre-op instructions with you, or call her office to speak with one of our knowledgeable staff about pre-surgery preparation tips at (973) 775-9248.